rubberduck203/ex_prometheus_logger/README.md

 ## Alerting

 The logger backend uses a `counter` to collect the number of times different level logging events have occured.
-Because this is a counter, to set up an alert, it us recommended to use the [`rate()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) function to calculate the rate errors/warnings are *increasing* over a period of time.
+Because this is a counter, to set up an alert, it us recommended to use the [`rate()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) function to calculate the rate at which errors/warnings are *increasing* over a period of time.

 ```prometheus
 rate(